raspberrypilearning/interactive-animation/en/step_6.md

 --- task ---
 Add code to your sprite to create an animation effect.
 If you don't think your sprite needs an animation you can skip this task.

-Choose one of these examples as a starting point and make changes to get the effect you want:
+Use one of the animation effects below as a starting point:

 --- collapse ---
 ---